RENOLEVES/sumo-traffic-py/README.md

 Creates SUMO network files from OSM files.
 OSM files can be given directly or a larger OSM file and a boundary file can be provided.

 contains the following files:
-* createBoundaryFile.py
 * addOSM.py

-createBoundaryFile.py : Transforms a geoJSON to a boundary file. <br/>
+* createPoly.py

-addOSM.py : Adds an OSM tag to the end of an OSM file if missing.
+addOSM.py : Adds an OSM tag to the end of an OSM file if missing. <br/>
+createPoly.py : Transforms a geoJSON to a boundary polygon file.

 <label><h3> Emissions of Vehicles </h3></label>
 Deals with emission outputs generated from vehicles in the simulation.

 Contains the following files:
-* displayEmission.py
 * emissionIO.py
 * generateEmissions.py
-* sumoEmission.py
+* generateEmissionsTraci.py

-displayEmission.py : Displays the emissions generated in a GeoPackage using plots. <br/>
 emissionIO.py : Connects with input / output methods dealing with emissions. <br/>
-generateEmissions.py : Gathers options from the command line and calls sumoEmission.py with the inputted options. <br/>
+generateEmissions.py : Generate emission data from a SUMO simulation and save the information to a geospatial database. <br/>
-sumoEmission.py : Generates GeoPackage files containg the emission outputs of vehicles for a given. timestep
+generateEmissionsTraci.py : Use TraCI to generates emission data concurrently with the given simulation.

 <label><h3> Origin to Destination Trips </h3></label>
 Uses origin to destination matrices to create trips.